SIG Sauer P320: Steyr Arms, Inc. v. Sig Sauer, Inc.

-In May 2017, Steyr Mannlicher filed a patent infringement lawsuit against SIG Sauer.
+In May 2017, Steyr Arms, Inc. filed a patent infringement lawsuit against SIG Sauer via the United States District Court for the Northern District of Alabama.
 Steyr refers to their patent US6260301 (filed in 1999 and approved in 2001), which is for a handgun with a removable chassis.
-Steyr Arms requested a preliminary and permanent injunction against SIG Sauer selling any such firearms.
-On 11 March 2020, the United States District Court for the District of New Hampshire found that SIG Sauer did not infringe Steyr's patents, and dismissed all motions.
+Steyr Arms requested a preliminary and permanent injunction to stop SIG Sauer from manufacturing and selling its P250 and P320 pistols.
+On 25 February 2020, the United States District Court for the District of New Hampshire granted SIG Sauer summary judgment, finding that SIG Sauer did not infringe Steyr's patents and dismissed all motions.

-David Hartley, et al. v.
+Sheperis v.
 Sig Sauer, Inc.

-A lawsuit related to the above-noted drop firing problem and filed in April 2018 in the United States District Court for the Western District of Missouri led to a class action settlement in February 2020.
-Elements of the agreement include:
+On August 4, 2017, four days before the Voluntary Upgrade Program was announced, Stamford Police Department SRT officer Vincent Sheperis filed a negligence action in the United States District Court for the District of Connecticut against SIG Sauer after his holstered P320 allegedly fell from the back of his vehicle and discharged a round into his knee on January 4, 2017.
+Although SIG re-assured the public that the P320 design met industry standards regarding its drop safety, Sheperis's attorney, Jeff Bagnell, stated that the upgrade was telling.
+"The suit has been validated already", he said, adding that having SIG recall and fix the alleged defect is one of the demands listed in the complaint.
+SIG settled the case in June 2018.

+Vadnais v.
+Sig Sauer, Inc.